cirex-web/cirex-web/README.md

 Frontend dev for the most part.
 (React, Typescript, CSS) Can do backend if forced to though (Kotlin, c++, Typescript). :P

-Here's some quotes I like:
+Here are some quotes I like:

 > Web development very often involves picking the least suboptimal approach to getting the job done until a better solution is devised.